osusec/osusec-admin/constitution.rst

 Advisor (VII)
 ============

-The Linux Users Group shall have at least one faculty advisor, who is a member of the University faculty or Administrative & Professional staff.
+The Oregon State Security Club shall have at least one faculty advisor, who is a member of the University faculty or Administrative & Professional staff.

 Advisors shall be chosen by consensus of officers and the sponsoring unit of the University.